XDean/Spring-Annotation/README.md

 But in some cases we only need the annotation toolkit but not the whole spring-core(>1MB).

 Here comes this project.
-A minimized spring annotation toolkit (<15KB).
+A minimized spring annotation toolkit (<150KB) with minimize dependencies.

 # Get it